 After you check out some of the intro, here are the experiments I’ve documented personally, at least a little, on Marshallogue.

-- Cool showers: I took showers without hot water when I lived in Saudi Arabia for 9.5 months.
+- Cool showers: I took showers without hot water for five months when I lived in Saudi Arabia.

 - No sight: I blindfolded myself for six hours straight and tried to perform basic tasks.